DhanushkiMapitigama/LU-Factorization/README.md

 Focus of this project was on improving the performance of LU decomposition by implementing the improved version of the algorithm using Open-MP loop parallelism.

+# Implementation

+Naive parellilization over inner loop is straight forward but the improved implementation needed careful consideration of below aspects.

+- Usage of locks to avoid serial and parallel computations interleaving with each-other and to maintain the synchronization and to avoid lost/incorrect update problems
+- Usage of private and shared variables within the threads
+- Usage of Thread synchronization where necessary

 # Program Inputs
 The program needs multiple inputs which should be given as command line arguments.
 - Size of the matrix - A positive integer